OUR TEAM

 Research Assistant

-Kaley Grooms is an MD student at the University at Buffalo.
-In the 2PE lab, Kaley is working on research related to economic-strengthening policies and the risk of gender-based violence in the US.
+Kaley Grooms received her MD from the Jacobs School Of Medicine And Biomedical Sciences at the University at Buffalo.
+In the 2PE lab, Kaley worked on research related to economic-strengthening policies and the risk of gender-based violence in the US.

 N. LOGAN, MS